MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-resources.md

 You can have entitlement management automatically add users to a group or a team in Microsoft Teams when they're assigned an access package.

-- When a group or team is part of an access package and a user is assigned to that access package, the user is added to that group or team, if not already present.
+- When a membership of a group or team is a resource role that's part of an access package and a user is assigned to that access package, the user is added as a member to that group or team, if not already present.
 - When a user's access package assignment expires, they're removed from the group or team, unless they currently have an assignment to another access package that includes that same group or team.

 You can select any [Microsoft Entra security group or Microsoft 365 Group](~/fundamentals/how-to-manage-groups.md).
 Administrators can add any group to a catalog; catalog owners can add any group to the catalog if they're owner of the group.
 Keep the following Microsoft Entra constraints in mind when selecting a group:

 - When a user, including a guest, is added as a member to a group or team, they can see all the other members of that group or team.
 - Microsoft Entra ID can't change the membership of a group that was synchronized from Windows Server Active Directory using Microsoft Entra Connect, or that was created in Exchange Online as a distribution group.
+If you plan to manage access to applications that use AD security groups, see [how to set up group writeback with entitlement management](entitlement-management-group-writeback.md).
 - The membership of dynamic groups can't be updated by adding or removing a member, so dynamic group memberships aren't suitable for use with entitlement management.
 - Microsoft 365 groups have additional constraints, described in the [overview of Microsoft 365 Groups for administrators](/microsoft-365/admin/create-groups/office-365-groups), including a limit of 100 owners per group, limits on how many members can access Group conversations concurrently, and 7000 groups per member.